Self-locking doors for convenience and security

 Fire protection - door closers prescribed by law

 Fire protection doors have higher demands on the door closing aspect than doors which are not intended for fire protection.
-Doors which are used as part of fire or smoke protection and are therefore subject to particular demands generally need to be self-closing.
+Doors which are used as part of fire or smoke protection (smoke and heat extraction system) and are therefore subject to particular demands generally need to be self-closing.
 Suitable, approved door closers can provide this function.
 For double-leaf doors, a closing sequence control is prescribed to guarantee that the passive leaf closes first, followed by the active leaf.
 This is the only way to guarantee the type of closing required.
 Hydraulically controlled door closers for fire protection doors are inspected and manufactured according to the DIN EN 1154 standard.

 GEZE TS 5000 ECline: overhead door closers with opening assistance